Mvrs/tw-timeline/README.md

 <h1 align="center">tw-timeline</h1>

 <div align="center">
-   Something I built to see whats the hype for Prisma all about 😎
+   Something I built to see what's the hype for Prisma 😎
 </div>

 <br>